 ✔️ Select topology (online double-conversion for IT)

-✔️ Decide battery chemistry (VRLA vs Li-ion)
+✔️ Decide battery chemistry (VRLA vs Lithium-ion)

 ✔️ Plan installation & preventive maintenance schedule